We Are Commercial Writers. Not Authors.

-Your content must be brand focused.
-Write keeping your target audience (brands/ marketers) in mind.
-They will be reading your content and need to get some value out of it.
+Authors write books.
+They are inherently creative and nurture independent thoughts, ideas, and plots.
+However, commercial writing is diametrically opposite.
+Your content must be brand focused and tailor-made for a target audience (brands/ marketers).
+Users will be reading your content and need to get some value out of it.
 Here are some key tips:

 - To maximize readability: Sentences must be short, never more than 20 words.
 Paragraphs must be between 1 and 4 sentences long.

 - Use images wherever required and mention the image sources.
+Choose images that are free of proprietary watermarks and royalty free.
 Use images only to add value to a post and not for ornamentation.

 - Every point you write needs to be supported by relevant data (these could be surveys, reports, or studies) and examples.
 In case you cannot find both of them, try to include at least one.
 Without either of these, the content lacks credibility.

-- Please ensure that any sources you link to are recent articles and studies and less than 2 years old.
+- The sources you link back should be recent articles and studies.
+Preferably, less than 2 years old.

 A bad sentence: Fruits are great for your health.

-This is vague and lacks information.
+This is a perfect example of a loose and vague sentence.
 Readers are left gasping with a multitude of questions.

 - How are they good for health?
-What do they contain?
+How?
+Why?

-- Can these fruits treat my medical condition?
-I suffer from chronic headaches and migraine pains.
+- Can these fruits treat my particular medical condition?
+For example, I suffer from chronic headaches and migraine pains.
+Which fruit might be of help?

-Your article doesn’t answer any of these.
-They move on to some other website.
-You lose a reader and business.
+The sentence doesn’t answer any of these.
+Readers typically lose interest and move on to some other website.
+You lose a reader and a business opportunity.

 A good sentence: Avocados are rich in good fats, and Vitamin E, which keeps the brain healthy.
 According to recent medical publications, Lavender Oil, for example, is a perfect home remedy that provides a swift respite from headaches and migraine pains.